netfoundry/minimal-mistakes/docs/_posts/2020-06-15-exploding-tokens-jenkins.md

 }
 ```

-<i class="fas fa-hand-point-up"></i> &nbsp; Here are my real AWS credentials with administrator privileges that expired 15 minutes after I obtained them from Amazon's Security Token Service (STS).
-What follows is a reflection on why you too might decide that some credentials really shouldn't be stored in Jenkins, and a walk through one alternative.
+<i class="fas fa-hand-point-up"></i> &nbsp; These really are my AWS credentials with administrator privileges.
+Only, the session for which they are valid expired 15 minutes after I obtained them from Amazon's Security Token Service (STS).

+What follows is a reflection on why you too might decide to only entrust expiring credentials like these to Jenkins instead of storing powerful, long-lived credentials.

 ## The Why

 There's obvious value in automation, and Jenkins is an extremely capable general-purpose automation tool.
-That competence can lead to overloading i.e. overlapping and potentially colliding interests.
-In my experience, the life cycle of a job often began with an administrator scripting a repetitive task.
-The final handoff of that task to Jenkins means not only codifying the process, but also entrusting the admin's credentials to Jenkins.
+That competence can lead to it becoming empowered to perform a wide range of very important tasks with credentials that could be quite destructive if misused.
 The problem with storing a powerful credential in Jenkins is that it's available to **all** of the codebases that Jenkins works with, not just the intended codebase.

 ### The Line of Sight Analogy